 Studies have not been done to see if the JYNNEOS™ vaccine passes into breast milk.
 However, because the weakened virus in the vaccine is not able to replicate and spread through the body, it is not expected to enter the breast milk.
 Breastfeeding alone is not a reason to avoid getting the JYNNEOS™ vaccine for someone who is otherwise recommended to receive it.

-It is not known if the antibodies (protection) a person makes after getting a JYNNEOS™ vaccine can pass through the breast milk and protect the baby against monkeypox.
+It is not known if the antibodies (protection) a person makes after getting a JYNNEOS™ vaccine can pass through the breast milk and protect the baby against mpox.
 Talk to your healthcare provider about all of your breastfeeding questions.

 If a male gets a JYNNEOS™ vaccine, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?